“This One Still Works” by waneella.

 Pixaki comes in two versions; Intro, which is completely free, and Pro.

-Great for anyone stating out with pixel art.
+Great for anyone starting out with pixel art.
 Completely free with no time limits or ads.

 3 layers, plus 1 reference layer.